tomellericcardo/WikipediaWordList/README.md

 # WikipediaWordList
-A simple tool to create a list of most common words of a set of random pages from Wikipedia
+A simple tool to create a sorted list of most common words out of a set of pages picked randomly from Wikipedia.